-The General Manager is responsible for determining the actions to be taken in respect of each declaration of a gift and benefit that requires determination under this policy.
+The General Manager or nominee (as outlined in 7_Determination of declarations) is responsible for determining the actions to be taken in respect of each declaration of a gift and benefit that requires determination under this policy, unless the General Manager is making the declaration.

-The Manager Governance and Business Services is responsible for:
+The Manager Governance & Risk is responsible for:

-- the implementation of this policy, including monitoring its effectiveness - maintenance of the Gifts and Benefits register - managing the determination of declarations of gifts and benefits.
+- the implementation of this policy, including monitoring its effectiveness - providing advice to the General Manager, councillors, employees and other council officials - maintenance of the Gifts & Benefits register - managing the determination of declarations of gifts and benefits.